Interstate 10 in Louisiana: Timeline

 In 2012, the state completed a widening project between Causeway and Clearview Parkway and between the I-10/I-610 split and Airline Highway (US 61).
 In 2015, the additional lanes were extended in Metairie, from Clearview Parkway west to Veterans Boulevard.

 I-10 was widened to three lanes in each direction from the I-10/I-12 split to Highland Road (exit 166) from late 2008 to spring 2013.

 On April 8, 2017, Louisiana DOTD broke ground on the reconstruction of 7 mi of I-10 between I-49 (exit 103) and the Atchafalaya Basin.
 A center concrete barrier was constructed, the road was repaved, and an extra travel lane was constructed, making I-10 three lanes in each direction.
 Construction began May 2017, was completed in October 2021, and had a ribbon cutting ceremony on November 22, 2021.

-Flyover ramps are currently being built at the I-10 and Loyola Drive Interchange in Kenner.
-Part of the project is constructing a diverging diamond interchange where both of the roads meet.
-The project will connect I-10 to the new terminal of Louis Armstrong New Orleans International Airport that was completed in November 2019 and allow quick access to a planned station on the proposed Baton Rouge–New Orleans Amtrak route on the south side of the airport.
+In order to reduce the amount of congestion for travelers trying to reach the Louis Armstrong New Orleans International Airport, flyover ramps were constructed at the I-10 and Loyola Drive Interchange in Kenner.
+Part of the project is constructing a diverging diamond interchange where both of the roads meet as well.
+The project connected I-10 to the new terminal at the airport that was completed in November 2019 and allowed quick access to a planned station on the proposed Baton Rouge–New Orleans Amtrak route on the south side of the airport.
 Construction began after the terminal was completed and was expected to be completed in November 2022.
 However, supply chain problems and the damage caused by Hurricane Ida in 2021 delayed the completion of the project to early-2023.
 Rainy weather during the Summer of 2022 further delayed the completion of the project to the Summer of 2023.
-Work on the diverging diamond interchange will not be started until the completion of the flyovers.
+Work on the diverging diamond interchange, which will be the first ever constructed in the state, was not to be started until the completion of the flyover bridges.
+The I-10 westbound ramp to Loyola Drive was finally opened to traffic on September 29, 2023; the ramp from the airport to I-10 east opened two weeks later on October 13.
+The diverging diamond opened on October 30.